Richard Abanes: Journalist and author

+In 2001, Abanes's book Harry Potter and the Bible: The Menance Behind the Magick was cited by the Associated Press as an example of "Christian critics who claim the boy wizard is a tool leading children to witchcraft and sin."
+Abanes undertook an eight-city book tour ahead of the release of the film Harry Potter and the Sorcerer's Stone in the United States.
+He argued that the book "has real world occult parallels" and that "Kids are enthralled by with it.
+And kids like to copy."

+Return to the stage

 In 2010, Abanes ceased his activities as an author/journalist to again work in the field of show business as a singer, dancer, and actor.
 In July of that year, he performed the role of Judas in Jesus Christ Superstar with Rockford's Bonzi Productions.
 Abanes has since appeared on New York stages in a production "Song of Solomon" (written by Andrew Beall & Neil Van Leeuwen), "Yes!
 The Musical" (originally produced in showcase form by The Duke Ellington Center for the Arts), and "Pearl: The Musical" (based on the life of Pearl Bailey).
 In this latter show (directed by Tony Award winner, Ben Harney), Abanes played multiple roles including entertainment legends Bob Hope, Johnny Mercer, Frank Sinatra, and Andy Williams.
 He was most recently seen in 2022 in the Off-Broadway producer's staged reading of the new musical, "Goodbye New York," by Andrew Beall, Evan McCormick, and David Don Miller (see "Goodbye, New York" from Broadway World).

 As of 2023, Abanes was still working in the entertainment industry not only as a performer, but also as a playwright, composer, and lyricist.
 His first play, "The Art of Life," is currently in the process of being produced as a full production.
 A staged public reading of the play took place on April 5, 2024, in New York.
 Its cast included several Broadway performers, as well as Gracie McGraw, the daughter of Tim McGraw and Faith Hill.
 Richie's first musical, "Carly," is in the process of being written.